unixpickle/ANControlBar/README.md

 Usage
 =====

 Using ANControlBar is rather straightforward.
-First, add the ANControlBar/ directory to your project, making sure to add it to the desired target.
-Next, simple create an instance of ANControlBar using initWithFrame:, on with Interface Builder.
+First, add the `ANControlBar/` directory to your project, making sure to add it to the desired target.
+Next, simply create an instance of ANControlBar using initWithFrame:, or with Interface Builder.
 Finally, add buttons to it using the addButton: method.
 See `ControlBar/AppDelegate.m` for more details.